ocaml/dune/doc/jbuild.rst

 When reading jbuild files, ``inline`` and ``end`` stanzas are ignored.
 However, when building the ``jbuild`` alias, jbuilder will run ``<action>`` and make sure that the output of the action matches ``<stanzas>``.
-If not, jbuilder will update the jbuild file in place and print a diff.
+If not, jbuilder will update the jbuild file in place, print a diff and fail.
+You then have to restart the build to pick up the changes.

 You can use this feature to auto-generate a part of a jbuild file and keep it up to date.
+In order to make sure that the jbuild files are up-to-date, simply build the ``jbuild`` alias.
+For instance you can use this command line to build both the package and check the jbuild
+files:

+..code:: bash

+    $ jbuilder build @install @jbuild

 Common items
 ============